 (Schloß Schönbrunn, Wien – the palace)

 Ignoring the details of the historical rooms, fittings and furnishings, Schönbrunn Palace is just one of those places where you can talk of “real” history.
+For example:

-Mozart (1756-1791) performed to the court and guests behind these walls.
+- Mozart (1756-1791) performed to the court and guests behind these walls

 At the same time, so much opulence acts as a monument to the decadence of the nobility and the extreme inequality of times past.
 You find yourself wondering if they really needed all that space.